-3 Methodology
+3. Methodology

-As stated above, the broad aim of this study is to evaluate the usability of the Jusur LMS from a user perspective using the measures that have been suggested by [17], which integrate the attribute of 'motivation to learn' with the existing criteria of web usability and design instructiveness.
+As stated above, the broad aim of this study is to evaluate the usability of the Jusur LMS from a user perspective using the measures that have been suggested by [26], which integrate the attribute of 'motivation to learn' with the existing web criteria of usability and instructiveness.
 Therefore, a web-based survey consisting of 11 sections was created.
 The aim of the first section was to collect demographic information about the respondents, such as gender, length of computer utilisation, and length of Jusur LMS utilisation.
-The next nine sections covered the usability of the Jusur LMS, including content, learning and support, visual design, navigation, accessibility, interactivity, self-assessment, learnability, and motivation; the questions in these sections were phrased as positive statements, and the respondents were required to indicate the extent to which they agreed with each statement using a five-point Likert scale from one (strongly agree) to five (strongly disagree).
-The last section in the survey included two open-ended questions asking respondents what they liked and disliked about the system.
+The next nine sections covered the usability of the Jusur LMS, including content, learning and support, visual design, navigation, accessibility, interactivity, assessment, learnability, and motivation; the questions in these sections were phrased as positive statements, and the respondents were required to indicate the extent to which they agreed with each statement using a five-point Likert scale from one (strongly agree) to five (strongly disagree).
+The last section in the survey included two open-ended questions respondents what they liked and disliked about the system.

-4 Results Analysis and Discussion
+4. Results Analysis and Discussion

-4.1 Respondents' Profile
+4.1.
+Respondents' Profile

 This section presents the results and analysis of the collected responses to the questionnaire.
 The response rate to the questionnaire was high in terms of the researchers' expectations, with 808 learners who use the Jusur system completing the questionnaire.
-According to the collected data, 299 respondents (37 %) were male, while 509 (63 %)

-were female.
-Most learners had used computers for more than three years (84 %), while 9 % had used computers for one to three years and 7 % had used computers for less than a year.
-From this, it can be assumed that respondents had a relatively high level of IT literacy and computer ability.
-Most participants (66 %) had not used any other E-learning system, while 34 % of learners had used other E-learning systems.
-Therefore, most participants in the sample were not able to make comparisons between the E-learning system in question and other systems; this means that they analysed the system impartially.
+According to the collected data, 299 respondents (37%) were male, while 509 (63%) were female.
+Most learners had used computers for more than three years (84%), 9% had used computers between one and three years, while 7% had used computers for less than a year.
+From this, it can be assumed that levels of IT literacy and ability of the respondents are quite high.
+Hence, it would not be expected any of the identified problems with the e-learning application system to stem from a lack of knowledge on the part of the users as a whole; however, this could possibly be the case with the less experienced user groups.
+Although the discrepancy of ability among the users in the sample is relevant, some of the qualitative problems discussed later probably stem from the inexperience of certain users in the sample rather than from the e-learning system intrinsically.
+The results showed that the sample is not just familiar with IT but also familiar with Jusur as a system, since 45% of the sample has used Jusur for at least one year.
+Most participants did not use any other e-learning system (66%), while 34% of learners used other e-learning systems.
+For most participants in the sample, the lack of comparisons between the e-learning system in question and other systems means that they will analyse the system impartially (i.e., without comparisons that may skew the findings on account of their bias).

-4.2 Overall Assessment for the Jusur LMS
+4.2.
+Overall Assessment for the Jusur LMS